-A friend and colleague writes, “Don’t quote me on this in ETR, but this choosing whom you associate with is really important when it comes to selecting a spouse.
+A friend and colleague writes, “This choosing whom you associate with is really important when it comes to selecting a spouse.
 You have to consciously ask yourself, “Is this person’s view of life similar to mine?”
 If the answer isn’t “yes,” you’ve got some soul searching to do.”

 My correspondent understands that there are no hard-and-fast rules on such matters because, as he puts it, “there are infinite chemistries between individuals.”
 But choosing the wrong spouse, he argues, can be “deadly to your career and to your happiness.”

 I couldn’t agree more.

 “Marriage is an alliance entered into by a man who can’t sleep with the window shut and a woman who can’t sleep with the window open.” – George Bernard Shaw

 My friend then adds: “If (your spouse) is someone who has totally different expectations about how much time you’re going to be around, for example, it’s over before it starts.”

 On this subject, not only do I have the advantage of years of experience, I also know that it is possible – as is true in my case and in the case of most of the successful people I know – to make a relationship work even while consistently failing to give it the amount of time that your spouse thinks you “owe” to the family.